-It is hard for people to speak in a language that they, themselves, do not speak well.
-The language can be learned, but it takes practice.
-Caz, I remember how proud I was of you when you came to me, after seeing Cecelia for the last time before heading into a 9-week blackout period with the army, and said, “Mom, I need your help with delivery since I will be cut off from the outside world for a while.
+It is hard for people to speak in a love language that ranks low for them.
+It can be learned, but it takes practice.
+I remember how proud I was when you came to me after seeing Cecelia for the last time, before heading into a 9-week blackout period with the army, and said, “Mom, I need your help with delivery since I will be cut off from the outside world for a while.
 I have nine gifts that I want to send to Cecelia every week that we are apart.”

 Caz and Cecelia at Easter.

 You also have a love for God.
 You have always been bold in your faith.
 Not in a pious way, but in a very matter of fact way.
-You never saw the story of Jesus as a pretty story with a sweet baby in the manger.
+You never saw the life of Jesus as a pretty story with a sweet baby in the manger.
 You see it for what it is.
-I remember you asked me one Easter if you could paint a ceramic cross for your Bridge teacher (the grade between PK and K).
-I remember thinking how pretty the cross would be with all the colors of the rainbow and glittery accents.
+I remember when you were 5 you asked me one Easter if you could paint a ceramic cross for your teacher.
+I imagined how pretty the cross would be with all the colors of the rainbow and glittery accents.
 Instead, you painted your cross brown.
 Ok, I thought, that is a realistic artistic rendering.
 The cross, indeed, would have been brown.
 You did not stop there.
 You then grabbed the red paint and put a dot at all four corners of the cross and proceeded to brush red paint down the middle.
 The reality of what you were doing set in, but I asked you, “Caz, tell me about your cross.”
 You said, “Mommy, the cross was not pretty.
 It was covered in blood, because Jesus had to suffer and die so I could go to heaven.”
 Trying not to cry, I just stared at you.
 You have always seen life in a very realistic way.

 You would sit in your rocking chair by the fire on Christmas Eve and read the Christmas story to the family.

 We have two angels in our yard at Christmas.
 Between the angels stands a cross that is lit with tiny white lights.
 That cross is there, because when you were four you said to me, “Mommy, why do we have two angels but no cross?”
 I told you that the angels announced Jesus’ birth, so that is why we have angels.
-I then said a cross is for Easter, because that represents Jesus’ resurrection.
-In your sweet, childhood voice, you said to me, “No, mommy.
+I then said a cross is for Easter because that represents Jesus’ death and resurrection.
+In your childhood wisdom, you said to me, “No, mommy.
 The reason we have Christmas was so Jesus could be born, so He could die.
 We need a cross at Christmas.”
-Because of you, every year, we reverently display our cross between our two angels to celebrate the true reason for Christmas.
+Because of you, to this very day, we reverently display our cross at Christmas between the two angels to remind us of the purpose of Christmas.

-Throughout your childhood, my number one goal was to teach you to love God, but my next, most important responsibility, was to raise you to become someone's husband.
-I needed to instill in you the understanding of how to love your bride, treat her with respect, take care of her and be her partner in life.
-My job, all along, was to raise you so one day I could let you go.
+Throughout your childhood, my number one goal was to teach you to love God, but my next, most important responsibility, was to raise you to become someone’s husband.
+I needed to instill in you the understanding of how to love your bride, treat her with respect, take care of her, and be her partner in life.
+My job, all along, was to raise you to be a man so one day I could let you go.
 But by letting you go, you now return, not just as my son, but also my friend.

 Caz and Mom.

 For a longtime what you have wanted more than anything is to marry your high school sweetheart.
 That beautiful girl that you pursued.
 That you adore.
 That you would give your life to protect.
-For a young man, you have already walked through many fires, yet you rise again each day to walk through more.
-The great pleasure I receive watching you grow into the man God created you to be is indescribable.
+For a young person, you have already walked through many fires, yet you rise again each day to walk through more.
+The utter joy of watching you grow into the man God created you to be is indescribable.

 My other prayer is that God blesses you with children.
-Not so I can be a grandmother (although that will be pure delight), but so, for the first time in your life, you will truly understand the depth of my love for you.
+Not so I can be a grandmother (although that will be pure joy), but so, for the first time in your life, you will understand the depth of my love for you.